Fady-K/Mac-Address-Sender/README.md

 GUI is made with Tkinter.\
-The user is asked to enter a valid to send to the provided email within the shown entry in the GUI, Thereafter the Mac-Address is fetched via importing getnode() from UUID lib and sent to the provided email via smtplib which is a built-in lib in python.
+The user is asked to enter a valid to send to the provided email within the shown entry in the GUI, Thereafter the Mac-Address is fetched via importing getnode() from UUID lib and sent to the provided email via smtplib which is a built-in lib in python.\
+The program uses OS Build-in lib to get the user's computer name.

 All included libraries\
-smtplib, Tkinter, UUID
+smtplib, Tkinter, UUID, OS